Data in Power and Utilities

 Utilities are data-rich but insight-poor.
 Every second, power grids generate vast amounts of telemetry from sensors, meters, and control systems.
 Smart meters report household consumption in 15-minute intervals.
 SCADA systems collect voltages and currents across substations and feeders.
 Phasor Measurement Units stream high-resolution synchrophasor data.
 Enterprise Asset Management platforms house detailed records of transformers, breakers, and other field equipment.
 Yet despite these torrents of data, many utilities still rely on manual processes, siloed systems, and static reports.

+Utilities have all the data they need, but it’s locked in silos.
 The root issue is fragmentation.
 Operational Technology (OT) systems like SCADA are often isolated from Information Technology (IT) environments that host enterprise and market data.
 AMI data may reside in separate customer information systems.
 Maintenance records might be buried in work order logs.
 Integrating these disparate streams is cumbersome, often requiring bespoke ETL pipelines.
 As a result, much of the data sits unused, limiting its value for analytics, machine learning, and decision support.

 This creates tangible business problems.
 Maintenance crews lack predictive insights because equipment health data remains disconnected from condition monitoring sensors.
 Grid operators cannot fully leverage weather and demand data together to anticipate loading risks.
 Regulatory compliance reporting is tedious because data for audits is scattered across incompatible formats.
 The cost of inefficiency is high: missed opportunities to optimize investments, reduce outages, and improve customer satisfaction.